 Try One of Our Favourite Lessons Inspired by an Indigenous Artist

-We do not use affiliate links and instead encourage you to reach out to your local book store.
-They might be able to bring it in for you and you’d be supporting local business (which is always good).
+We do not use affiliate links and instead encourage you to reach out to your local bookstore.
+They might be able to bring it in for you, and you’d be supporting local businesses (which is always good).

 Read the story with your students and while reading, observe the artwork.
-What characteristics do each of the illustrations have in common?
+What characteristics does each of the illustrations have in common?
 Our students notice bright colours and dots.